opentensor/developer-docs/docs/subnets/subnet-hyperparameters.md

 **Description**:

-Some kind of measure of difficulty for POW registration. how does this work? what do miners/valis need to know about this?
+The minimum of the range of the proof-of-work for registering on the subnet

 ### NetworkPowRegistrationAllowed